 “Is The Armpit on social media?”

 No. If you see any page claiming to be The Armpit, it’s either inactive or fake.

 It’s not.
 The site is no longer active, but please enjoy our vast archives.

 “Were you really on the Howard Stern Show?”

-Yes, our writing was featured on two different episodes.
+Yes, our writing was featured on two different episodes, back when the show used to be funny.
 When Eric the Actor/Midget did a wrestling quiz, we wrote the questions that Howard read on the air.
 When Fred the Elephant Boy did a wrestling quiz and got his body hair waxed, we wrote most (but not all) of the questions for that.
 Both shows aired in 2008, and this website got a plug on the Wrap-up Show for each of those days.
 We’ve also provided some background research for Howard when he has had pro wrestlers or MMA fighters on the show, most notably Chris Kanyon.
 We’ve often been consulted when Howard has those kinds of guests on the show, since we have a lot of dirt and interesting stories.
-Of course, Howard Stern has sucked for well over 10 years, and we’ve since refused to help his show when they’ve asked us.
+We’ve since declined their requests to work with them, since the show has gotten so bad and Howard has completely jumped the shark.

 “How can I support The Armpit?”

 We’re grateful and appreciative of the support our readers proudly give us.
 The best and easiest way to support The Armpit is to: